Art and Image

 The Journal ‘Gatherings’ has a special issue on Ecopsychology and Art

 Chris Drury is one of the leading land artists in Britain.
-One of his projects called ‘Heart of Reeds’ (left) is a reed bed on the edge of Lewes, Sussex inspired by images of the human heart.
+One of his projects called ‘Heart of Reeds’ (below) is a reed bed on the edge of Lewes, Sussex inspired by images of the human heart.

-Cornelia Konrads (right)is another inspiring land artist
+Cornelia Konrads (below) is an inspiring land artist

-Berndnaut Smilde creates conditions for clouds in rooms.
 Bavarian artist Nils Udo offers a symbolic piece ‘The Nest’ on home.

 More pieces in this review